 Unfortunately, when we tell stories that include wars and fights, children tend to be more interested in the fighting parts.
 Selecting good stories to make the world better is one of the essentials as well as challenges for peace professionals and storytellers.

-Reflections on the Wat Suankok Monk Chat by Myo Aung
+Reflections on the Wat Suankok Monk Chat

 It is the first time I hear that a Buddhist monk expresses Buddha as a philosopher and that Buddhism is not a religion.
 I am very impressed with that.

 As a Buddhist, other things are not strange.

 The question is echoing in my mind “Why did ‘NOT RELIGION THING’ become ‘ A RELIGION’ ?”
 I hope that I will get that answer one day.

 Reflection on the Changklan Masjid Dialogue by Myo Aung